Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Observations

 The visibility periods for our field require MSA position angles between either 232$^{\circ}$ and 252$^{\circ}$ (April/May) or 64$^{\circ}$ - 84$^{\circ}$ (November - January).
 We adopted a position angle of 68$^{\circ}$ for proposal planning purposes but were assigned position angles in the spring window.
 Flipping the mask design 180$^{\circ}$ forced us to modify our dithering strategy because there were more collisions between primary targets and stuck shutters.
 Although we had planned an 80 shutter shift in the dispersion direction to close the wavelength gap, it was not possible to perform this dither while also keeping all the primary targets in columns with \Ha\ coverage and rows that avoided stuck shutters.
 We elected not to dither in the dispersion direction because the gap never consumes all three bright lines -- \Hb, \oiii\ $\lambda 4960$, and \oiii\ $\lambda 5008$.
 This strategy generally provided uniform integration time over the rest of the bandpass from [OII] $\lambda \lambda 3727, 3730$ through \Ha\ for the LAEs.
 The shutters assigned to LAE-8 and LAE-15 do not provide wavelength coverage of \Ha, and we use their \Hb\ fluxes in our analysis.
 Target acquistion was completed by opening shutters on alignment stars.

 We dithered the exposures spatially in an ABBA pattern, using a step size of 1 or 2 shutters depending on the pattern of stuck shutters near primary targets.
 Pixel-to-pixel subtraction using the ABBA sequence turned out to not be suitable for some of the LAEs due to the spatial extent of their line emission along the slit direction.
 Our final reduction therefore uses background measurements from non-conflicted shutters, which were opened to allow construction of a master background.
-Appendix~\ref{sec:weida} describes the steps in the full spectral reduction, including the contruction of the master background.
+Appendix~\ref{sec:weida} describes the steps in the full spectral reduction, including the contruction of the master background. {\clm The Stage~3 pipeline spectra have been shifted to a barycentric reference frame and have vacuum wavelengths. }

-The accuracy of the analysis presented here is limited by the error bars on the \Hg\ and \Hb\ line fluxes.
-Systematic errors in the master background model, described in Appendix~\ref{sec:master_background}, currently dominate the uncertainty.
-We anticipate reducing the flux errors in a future reprocessing of the data.
-In this paper, we simply propagate their large uncertainties.
-Systemic errors aside, the 7120~s exposure times detect emission lines as faint as a few times $10^{-19}$~ergs~s$^{-1}$~cm$^{-2}$ at 3.9 micron.
+The accuracy of the analysis presented here is limited by the error bars on the \Hg\ and \Hb\ line fluxes. {\clm Systematic errors in the calibration, described in Appendix~\ref{sec:master_background}, currently dominate the uncertainty. } We anticipate reducing the flux errors in a future reprocessing of the data.
+In this paper, we simply propagate their large uncertainties. {\clm Systemic errors aside, the 7120~s exposure times detect \Hg\ emission lines as faint as $2.
+9 \times 10^{-19}$~ergs~s$^{-1}$~cm$^{-2}$ ($4 \sigma$). }